BarisClb/ECommerceProject/README.md

    Plans:

-   1-) EMail Regex Check for User/Seller Create/Update
-   2-) Making Username and Email Unique
-   3-) JWT / Authorization / Authentication
+   1-) JWT / Authorization / Authentication
-   4-) Pagination
+   2-) Pagination
-   5-) Sort By (Name, Price, Date)
+   3-) Sort By (Name, Price, Date)
-   6-) EMail Notification for Orders (It will be implemented but it will probably stay disabled.)
+   4-) EMail Notification for Orders (It will be implemented but it will probably be disabled.)

-   Maybe (Far off in the future):
+   Future:

    1-) User Personal Mail
    2-) Mails between Users
-   3-) Reply System (Comment to Comment)
-   4-) Notifications in User Mail  (Replies to Comments, Comments to Product, Order Status...)
+   3-) Notifications for User EMail and in Personal Mail (Replies to Comments, Comments to Product, Order Status...)

+   Maybe:

+   ~ Nothing yet.

+   Done:

+   ~ Validations:
+      EMail Regex Check for User and Seller Accounts, when Creating and Updating.
+      Unique Username and Email check, for User and Seller Accounts, when Creating and Updating.
+   ~ Seller Reply System (Replies to Comments on Seller's own products.)

+   Need To Check:

+   ~ More optimization for Delete/deActivate interactions.
+For Example; When a Product gets deleted, Orders tied to it should change to 'Status: 0', which should mean 'Cancelled', instead of being deleted along with it.